What gifts might you bring?

 Students in grades 5 through 12 (as well as adults for the 8:00am mass and funerals) are welcome to become altar servers.
 This ministry is a wonderful way for school-aged children especially to take on roles of responsibility and leadership in the parish and the Church.
 For students, permission from parents is required.
 Training sessions must be attended for all new servers.

-More commonly known as Lay Eucharistic Ministers, these people assist the priest and deacn in the distribution of communion at Mass.
-At times, they are called upon to perform special tasks such as assisting with the distribution of Ashes on Ash Wednesday or handing out palms on Palm Sunday.
+More commonly known as Lay Eucharistic Ministers, these people assist the priest and deacon in the distribution of communion at Mass.
+At times, they are called upon to perform special tasks such as assisting with the distribution of ashes on Ash Wednesday or handing out palms on Palm Sunday.
 This ministry requires displaying a special reverence to the Consecrated Body and Blood of Christ

 Training is required before a person may begin this ministry and ongoing formation occurs approximately once per year.
 A person must be commissioned as a regular Extraordinary Minister before they may take communion to the Sick and Shut-ins.

 Men and women of the parish proclaim the first and second scripture readings and occasionally read announcements or intercessions at all weekend Masses and other liturgical celebrations.

 A training workshop on the essentials of good scripture proclamation is provided to all new lectors.

 Sacristans are responsible for preparing the church for our liturgies by taking care of communion vessels, altar cloths, church decorations, flower arrangements, church cleaning, and a variety of other tasks.

 Ushers assist at all Sunday and most Holy Day Masses to assist with seating, questions, collecting the offering, and coordinating the procession of the gifts.